GaseousIce/hyprland-dots/README.md

 # Hyprland Dotfiles

+> # I am currently using [ML4W dotfiles](https://github.com/mylinuxforwork/dotfiles), so it won't be updated for a while

 > **Note:** This repository is currently under development and may not be stable.
 I am actively pushing new configurations and features.
 Stable releases will be tagged and announced once they are ready.
 Use at your own discretion if you need a production-ready setup.

 Welcome to my Hyprland dotfiles repository!
 This repository contains detailed configuration files for Hyprland and related applications, organized under the `.config/` directory for easy management and portability.